2 min read

 The Bureau of Industry and Security (BIS) has added five Russian entities to the Entities List that are now prohibited...

-Whether you operate a U.S. company doing business in a foreign country, a foreign company doing business in the U.S., or a company operating across multiple countries, you should be concerned with taxes.
+Whether you operate a U.S. company doing business in a foreign country, a foreign company doing business in the U.S., or a company operating across multiple countries, you should be concerned with international tax compliance.
 Failure to conduct tax planning and comply with national and international tax regulations can result in losing a larger amount of your revenue than necessary to taxes, as well as possible monetary and even criminal penalties.
-Conversely, investing in legal representation to assist you in developing a thought-out and compliant tax plan can save your company substantial money and time down the line.
+On the other hand, partnering with a law firm to create a well-designed, compliant tax plan and structure your business operations can help save significant time and money.
+With experienced tax attorneys guiding the process, you can avoid potential international tax complications and ensure everything runs smoothly.

-International trade generally incorporates the sale of goods and services across international borders, as well as the investment or trading of funds across such borders.
-International trade is governed by a complex web of laws from multiple jurisdictions, treaties, trade agreements, and governing organizations, all of which add a layer of complexity to business negotiations and transactions.
-Which laws apply to your company depends on a number of factors, including the industry in which you conduct business and the countries from where you operate.
+International trade generally incorporates the sale of goods and services across international borders, as well as the investment or trading of funds across such borders, including partnerships formed to facilitate global business.
+International trade is governed by a complex web of laws from multiple jurisdictions, treaties, trade agreements, and governing organizations, all of which add a layer of complexity to business dealings and cross-border transactions.
+Which laws apply to your company depends on a number of factors, including the industry in which you conduct business operations, the foreign markets you engage with, and the countries from where you operate.

-We can also help you through the process of ITAR/EAR compliance.
+We can also help you through the process of ITAR/EAR compliance and navigating sanctions that may affect your business operations.

 Intellectual property (IP) refers to property created by the mind or intellect; for example, a song, invention, or work of art are all considered intellectual property.
 The three main areas of intellectual property that receive legal protection are patents, trademarks, and copyrights.